 1 quart no chicken stock, or vegetable stock

 3 tablespoons chopped cilantro

 Heat the oil in a large pot over medium-high heat.
 Add the onion, bell peppers, jalapeno and garlic, and cook until the vegetables have softened, 8-10 minutes.
 Add the chili powder, cumin, coriander, and salt, and cook for another 2-3 minutes.
-Stir in the barley, butternut squash, beans, tomatoes with juice, water, and kale.
+Stir in the barley, butternut squash, beans, tomatoes with juice, water, stock, and kale.
 Bring to a boil.
 Cover the pot, reduce the heat, and simmer for 30-40 minutes, until the barley and squash are tender.
 Stir in the cilantro.
 Serve with sour cream, lime wedges, chips, and avocado.